-- 20. Students who are experiencing valid extenuating circumstances may submit a maximum of one self-certified application for extenuating circumstances in each academic semester and the Late Summer Assessment period3.
+- 21. Students who are experiencing valid extenuating circumstances may submit a maximum of one self-certified application for extenuating circumstances in each academic semester and the Late Summer Assessment period.
 The student is not required to submit evidence with a self-certified application.
 When submitting the application the student is required to select which valid ground applies to their case.
-Students who are able to submit an application with evidence should do so. - 21.
+Students who are able to submit an application with evidence should do so. - 22.
 Each self-certified application will cover a maximum period of five University working days.
 Students may not submit self-certified applications to extend a previously self-certified extension.
-If additional time is required, the student may submit an application with evidence. - 22.
-Students may submit self-certified applications for all types of assessment.
-Self-certification can only take place in advance of the submission deadline or the start of the timed assessment event.
+If additional time is required, the student may submit an application with evidence.